National Joint Registry

 Data submission for NHS organisations to the National Joint Registry of England and Wales (NJR) has been confirmed as mandatory by the Department of Health and Welsh Government.

-The NJR joins the rest of the National Clinical Audit and Patient Outcomes Programme (NCAPOP - commissioned and managed by HQIP), which saw confirmation earlier this year of the mandatory status of all projects under the NHS Standard Contract for Acute Services as of 1 April 2011.
+The NJR joins the rest of the National Clinical Audit and Patient Outcomes Programme (NCAPOP - commissioned and managed by HQIP), which has been confimed as mandatory with all other projects under the NHS Standard Contract for Acute Services as of 1 April 2011.

 The NJR newsletter (Joint Approach) is published quarterly and is full of useful information.
 View the latest and previous copies here >> NJR Website: